Media by Us

 Food Junkies

-The Food Junkies Podcast evolved from the book, making it a dynamic resource; Each week, we (Vera Tarman, Clarrissa Kennedy and Molly Painshab) connect with scientists, food addiction clinicians, authors, and recovering food addicts to share fresh insights and tackle emerging debates.
+The Food Junkies Podcast evolved from the book.
+Each week, Vera Tarman, Clarrissa Kennedy, and Molly Painschab connect with scientists, Food Addiction clinicians, authors, and recovering Food Addicts to share fresh insights and tackle emerging debates.

 Based in Toronto, the Food Junkies podcast is the creation of Dr. Vera Tarman, Clarissa Kennedy, and Molly Painschab, and features interviews with figures in Food Addiction and topic discussions on issues in the field.